 Check out whether or not the niche is defensible

 In this day and age, attacking a niche that has promotional possibilities OUTSIDE of the search engines is a smart move.
-The truth is, building traffic through these alternate methods initially will actually help you rank better IN the search engines.
+The truth is, building traffic through these alternate methods initially, will help you rank better IN the search engines.
 Pinterest, Twitter, Facebook, Google+ (haha, I had to)… are there any niche avenues?
 For instance, the larger recipe sites often let users submit recipes – can you utilize that to promote your blog?
-Are there blogs in the niche that accept guest posts to help you build your brand, user base and link profile?
+Are there blogs in the niche that accept guest posts to help you build your brand, user base, and link profile?

 Ensure you're not out of ideas before you even get started

 If I'm building a site with the intention for it to become a brand, I will detail out a minimum of 60 flagship post ideas before I even get started.
-Flagship content is your extraordinary content.
+Flagship content is your amazing content.
 It's not your everyday posts.
 It's content targeted at the exact topics your potential user base is searching for and that goes above and beyond in delivering them information on it.

 Some of this content will be informational (18 Healthy Lunch Ideas Kids Will Love) with the point being simply to get users to see your brand and get them onto your site.
 Some of this content will be informational with a commercial undertone (Crockpot Wars: And The Best Slow Cooker Is…) to directly profit from the content.